YunyuG/Cmost/README.md

 - 📊 Basic spectral preprocessing methods.
 - 🌐 FTP API for downloading official LAMOST FITS files with asynchronous support.

-Additionally, we offer a GUI application built on CMOST, enabling end-to-end spectral preprocessing without writing any code,it called `CMOST-GUI`.(Coming soon)

 We do not guarantee that the calculation results are 100% correct.
 If you find any defects or issues, please contact us.
 We would greatly appreciate it.

 ## Installation